thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 Every stage of the delivery process builds on the previous stage.
 Every stage adds more quality information to the Release Candidate.
 It passes the Unit Tests.
 It passes the Security Tests, the Acceptance Tests, and finally the manual Exploratory Tests.
 We can now decide confidently whether to deploy the Release Candidate into production.

-To build on foundations known to be sound, it is a requisite to [*Build Only Once*](#build-only-once).
+Building on foundations known to be sound, follows one practice: [*Build Only Once*](#build-only-once).
 The Release Candidate that gets deployed into production is the same one that went through all the previous testing stages.

 ### Work in Small Batches

 According to Reinertsen, reducing batch sizes represents a compelling opportunity.
 Following [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law), it reduces lead time and thus time to market, and the cost of delay.
 Consequently, as lead time is shortened, feedback is accelerated.
 Because we now have smaller batch sizes, we are less exposed to changes, and as such, we reduce risks because the consequences of an error are much smaller.
 Smaller batch sizes reduce overhead.
 With Continuous Delivery, we can reduce the cost of repetitive transactions caused by many small batches.
-Because feedback is accelerated, we improve efficiencies.
+Finally, because feedback is accelerated, we improve efficiencies.

 Large batches inherently lower motivation and urgency.
 It demotivates people by delaying feedback.
 Large batches dilute responsibility.
 Ultimately, it leads to risk avoidance and accordingly disables innovation.
 Finally, large batches attract even larger batches.

 By splitting work into much smaller chunks that deliver measurable value quickly, we receive essential feedback on the work we are doing so that we can course-correct.
-Continuous Delivery changes the economics of the IT delivery process, making the cost of pushing out small individual changes very low, allowing for making many smaller, more frequent changes.
+Continuous Delivery changes the economics of the IT delivery process, making the cost of pushing out small individual changes very low, by reducing the transaction cost, allowing to make many smaller, more frequent changes.
 Obviously, this demands to [*Make All Changes In Small Increments*]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-5-make-all-changes-in-small-increments).

 Working in small batches derives from three other principles: [*Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software), [*Build Quality In*](#build-quality-in), and [*Automate the Right Things*](#automate-the-right-things).